Ground Level Deck: How To Build it the Right Way in 2025

 Step 4: Finishing Touches

-• Adding Edging: Install a border around the edge of your deck to create a neat finish and hide the ends of the deck boards.
+• Adding Edging: Install trim boards around the edge of your deck to create a neat finish and hide the ends of the deck boards.
 This can be made from the same material as the decking or a contrasting material.

 By following these detailed steps, you can build a ground level deck that will impress your friends and be robust and long-lasting.
 If any step is outside your comfort zone, don’t hesitate to call in professionals like us at Olympic Decks for assistance.